Four German women who joined Islamic State detained in Iraq: report

 Der Spiegel said one of the Germans had Moroccan roots and another seemed to come from Chechnya but had a German passport.

 The BfV domestic intelligence agency estimates that 930 people have left Germany in recent years to join Islamic State in Iraq and Syria.
 About 20 percent of them are women.

 Minors account for about 5 percent of the total number, of which half are female, it reckons.

-Reporting by Michelle Martin; Editing by Helen Popper
+Reporting by Michelle Martin and Holger Hansen; Editing by Helen Popper and Catherine Evans